Ryan Oishi

 of his syntax—

-schools of humuhumunukunukuapuaʻa locking stubborn bodies
+schools of humuhumunukunukuapuaʻa locking their stubborn, twelve-syllable bodies

 in the coral crevice of every sentence.